The Complete Guide

 The CAPEX Process

-The type of expenses categorized as CAPEX tend to be substantial investments with potentially high risk/reward.
-As such, they are subject to a rigorous process of review and approval to make sure requests are properly prioritized and evaluated against the proposed budget.
-The process includes:
+The type of expenses categorized as CAPEX tend to be substantial investments with potentially high risk and reward.
+CAPEX projects are subject to a rigorous process of review and approval to ensure project requests are prioritized and evaluated against the proposed budget.
+The CAPEX management process has key stages as outlined below.

-A modern, more strategic approach to CAPEX management can expedite the process at every stage.
-Ultimately, a digitally transformed CAPEX management process enables faster, more informed decision-making and smarter analysis that leads to more productive insight.
+A modern approach to CAPEX management can expedite the process at every stage.
+Ultimately, a digitally transformed CAPEX management process enables more informed decision-making and deeper analysis, faster.

 CAPEX vs. OPEX